biscuit-js/biscuit-store/docs/GET_STARTED.md

 This library allows you to build virtual storages and bind managed states to them.
 Also, biscuit has built-in React support.

+### When do I need to use the Biscuit-store?
+You will find the answer to this question in the [FAQ](./FAQ.md) section

 ### Instalation

 To install the biscuit-store in your project, you need to use the team of one of the package managers: